-Over time, most women will experience some degree of breast sagging.
-This is typical as we grow older, and may be made worse by years of breastfeeding, pregnancy, loss of skin elasticity, significant weight loss, and the effects of gravity.
+With age, many women experience some degree of sagging of the breast.
+This can occur due to years of breastfeeding, pregnancy, loss of skin elasticity, significant weight loss, and the effects of gravity.
 If this describes your situation, a breast lift, or mastopexy, might be the answer for you.

 Women considering a breast lift are encouraged to wait until breast development has stopped, and until after they are finished having children, as pregnancy and breastfeeding will have an effect on the final result.
 Good candidates for breast lift surgery include healthy women who are bothered by sagging breasts, lack of breast firmness, or downward pointing nipples.